Sir James Wallace

 On 3 November 1762 Wallace was promoted commander of the Alderney 10 seeing service in the North Sea, and having paid her off at Portsmouth in the following spring was immediately appointed to the recommissioned sloop Trial 10, going out to the Bahamas in the summer and commanding her through to 1766 on the North American coast.
 In July 1766 it was erroneously reported that he had been appointed to the Dolphin in order to undertake exploratory work in the southern seas, but in the event she sailed under the command of Captain Samuel Wallis.
 After a period of unemployment he recommissioned the Bonetta 10 in July 1767, sailing later that summer for Florida and retaining her until the beginning of 1771.

-Wallace subsequently joined up with Vice-Admiral Marriott Arbuthnot’s fleet at St Helens, and on 13 May 1779 was detached to counter a French threat to Jersey, commanding the small squadron which drove the enemy all the way back to Cancale Bay near St Malo.
+Wallace subsequently joined up with Vice-Admiral Marriott Arbuthnot s fleet at St Helens, and on 13 May 1779 was detached to counter a French threat to Jersey, commanding the small squadron which drove the enemy all the way back to Cancale Bay near St Malo.
 Ignoring the pleas of his pilot not to venture too far inshore, he destroyed a gun battery and assisted in the capture of one frigate and destruction of three smaller vessels.
 Having rejoined Arbuthnot, who had been delayed by adverse winds at Torbay, he proceeded with the new commander-in-chief to New York, and whilst on this station took the privateer General Arnold 20.
-Unfortunately, on 24 September the Experiment, being already dismasted, was captured by the Zélé 74, Fendant 74, and Sagittaire 50 from d’Estaing’s fleet whilst in the process of conveying money to the troops in Savannah.
-After being sent as a prisoner to France Wallace was exchanged in February 1780 and acquitted of any blame for the Experiment’s loss at the subsequent court martial.
+Unfortunately, on 24 September the Experiment, being already dismasted, was captured by the Z l 74, Fendant 74, and Sagittaire 50 from d Estaing s fleet whilst in the process of conveying money to the troops in Savannah.
+After being sent as a prisoner to France Wallace was exchanged in February 1780 and acquitted of any blame for the Experiment s loss at the subsequent court martial.
 Shortly afterwards, in March 1780, he was appointed to the Nonsuch 64.

-Serving in the Channel, he captured the French corvette Hussard 18 off Ushant on 5 July 1780, and burned the grounded Légére 36 off the Loire on 15 July 1780.
-That night he also took the celebrated frigate Belle Poule 32, whose famous captain Chevalier de Kergariou Coatlès was mortally wounded in the action.
-During September he joined the Channel fleet campaign, which ran from June-December, and he was also with Vice-Admiral George Darby’s fleet that relieved Gibraltar on 12 April 1781.
+Serving in the Channel, he captured the French corvette Hussard 18 off Ushant on 5 July 1780, and burned the grounded L g re 36 off the Loire on 15 July 1780.
+That night he also took the celebrated frigate Belle Poule 32, whose famous captain Chevalier de Kergariou Coatl s was mortally wounded in the action.
+During September he joined the Channel fleet campaign, which ran from June-December, and he was also with Vice-Admiral George Darby s fleet that relieved Gibraltar on 12 April 1781.
 During the return voyage home chased the Actif 74, actually getting to grips with her on 14 May, but being beaten off with the loss of twenty-six killed and sixty-four wounded.
 Unfortunately the rest of the British fleet failed to prevent the Frenchman fleeing to Brest, which circumstances were much to the detriment of Vice-Admiral Darby.
 The Nonsuch was subsequently with the Channel fleet from 10 September, the bulk of the fleet being at sea in the campaign from June-December 1781.

 After the Nonsuch was paid off Wallace commissioned the new Warrior 74 in the autumn of 1781, and he went out to the West Indies with Admiral Sir George Rodney at the start of the following year.
 He fought in the Battle of the Saintes on 12 April 1782, , losing five men killed and twenty-one wounded, and having received a great deal of punishment from the French three days earlier before being relieved by the British centre.
 During the battle itself he was thankful for the support of the Magnificent 74, Captain Robert Linzee.
 Wallace returned to England with Rodney in July, commanding the Resolution 74 in place of the late Captain Robert Manners, and with Captain John Symons having replaced him aboard the Warrior.

-He remained unemployed from until 1793 bar a short period in command of the new Swiftsure 74 which he commissioned in June 1790 during the Nookta Sound dispute , prior to paying off in September of the following year.
+He remained unemployed until 1793 bar a short period in command of the new Swiftsure 74 which he commissioned in June 1790 during the Spanish Armament, prior to paying off in September 1791 at the end of the Russian Armament.
 His life was not without excitement though, for in June 1783 he brought to trial the Warrior s lieutenant of marines, Charles Bourne, who had falsely accused him of tyrannical and oppressive behaviour in a dispute which had led to Wallace being assaulted with a stick outside the Admiralty.

-In January 1793 he was appointed to the Monarch 74, joining Rear-Admiral Alan Gardner’s West Indian campaign which commenced on 26 March 1793, participating in the attack on Martinique, and returning home with the admiral at the end of the year.
+In January 1793 he was appointed to the Monarch 74, joining Rear-Admiral Alan Gardner s Leeward Islands campaign which sailed on 26 March, participating in the unsuccessful attack on Martinique, and returning home at the end of the year.